DAism2019/SCC0/README.md

 }
 ```

+**Special Note**:
+The ecosystem built by the SCC0 License must start from scratch.
+However, if the very first Smart Common were required to follow this governance mechanism from the outset, it would become unusable.
+Therefore, we have specifically designed a brilliant transition mechanism:

+In the SCC0 Whitelist contract, we have preemptively included a widely recognized burn address: 0x000000000000000000000000000000000000dEaD, as an identifier to allow interaction requests from any application.
+Early-stage Smart Commons first check whether the SCC0 Whitelist contract contains the above burn address.
+If it does, they permit interaction requests from any application.
+If not, they conduct compliance checks via the SCC0 Whitelist to ensure all interacting dApps/dAIpps comply with the SCC0 License.
+Removing 0x000000000000000000000000000000000000dEaD from the SCC0 Whitelist contract signifies the formal activation of the SCC0 License!
+Subsequent Smart Commons no longer need to check for the presence of this burn address in the contract.

 - **Contract Invocation Restriction:** Only dApps/dAIpps that are on the **SCC0 whitelist** can invoke restricted functions within `SmartCommons` (such as `someFunction()`).

 - **Contract Interaction Restriction:** `SmartCommons` can only interact with contracts that are on the whitelist (`callCounterparty()` is restricted to calling a compliant `counterparty`).